itn-trust/itn-did-spec/README.md

 ## Abstract

 Integrated Trust Network (ITN) is a community-built and operated network.
-The objectove is to build a Federated Trust Layer (Core Services) and Business Automation Interoperability Infrastructure (User Agents) for ITN.
+The objective is to build a Federated Trust Layer (Core Services) and Business Automation Interoperability Infrastructure (User Agents) for ITN.
 The ITN Identifier is specified in accordance with the [W3C DID Core specification](https://www.w3.org/TR/did-core/).

 ITN Identifier = ITN DID